• Skip to primary navigation

 top down shot of Tomato Pie with Basil, Parmesan + Cornmeal {gluten-free}

-The finished pie tastes a bit like eggplant parmesan, with the Italian flavors of basil, peppery olive oil, and sharp parmesan meeting roasted tomatoes and cornmeal.
-I took a tip from Sarah and salt the tomatoes first to draw off excess moisture; this makes for the most flavorful pie and helps keep the crust crisp.
+The finished gluten-free tomato pie tastes a bit like eggplant parmesan, with the Italian flavors of basil, peppery olive oil, and sharp parmesan meeting roasted tomatoes and cornmeal.
+I salt the tomatoes first to draw off excess moisture; this makes for the most flavorful pie and helps keep the crust crisp.
 The cornmeal absorbs the remaining moisture, becoming soft in the oven, not unlike the breading in eggplant parmesan.
 Along with the cheeses, the cornmeal helps hold everything together.

 side shot of slice of Tomato Pie with Basil, Parmesan + Cornmeal {gluten-free}